vvEverett/Tello_formation_and_visual_control/README.md

 2. Turn on the cellphone wifi and connect to the IP with the name Tello_XXXXXX  where XXXXXX is the tello ID  ( if can not see, w8 for a while or press the power button for more then 5 sec and wait for light to goes off  for a system reset from station mode)

 3. After you connect to the drone, turn on the tello app which is available in the app market.
-For the first time user, you will be asked to activate the drone which is standard process for all dji drones.
+For the first time user, you will be asked to activate the drone which is standard process for all dji drones. ( We ignore this step before and goes to mode 2 directly and it doesnt take off, took us a while to figure out that we have to activate it)

 4. After activation, you are free to fly and navigate.